- When are trips scheduled?

 Where does my trip start and end?

-Trips start in El Paso, TX or Chihuahua City, Mexico and typically end in Baja California.
+Trips start usually in Chihuahua City, Mexico and typically end in Baja California.
 There is flex on where trips start and end so call us for details.
+We can start your trip in Los Mochis or El Paso, TX.

 Is this a hiking trip where I sleep on the ground?